cnunezre/chactus/README.md

 # chactus
-Learning rust writing a chess engine for elephants and cactus
+Learning rust writing a chess engine for elephants and cactuses